 House To Vote Wednesday To Send Impeachment Articles To Senate

-House Speaker Nancy Pelosi has notified Democrats that the House will vote to send two articles of impeachment against President Trump to the Senate Wednesday, according to multiple lawmakers at a closed-door meeting of the House Democratic caucus.
+House Speaker Nancy Pelosi announced that the House will vote to send two articles of impeachment against President Trump to the Senate Wednesday.

-Pelosi is also expected to name impeachment managers to lead the prosecution against the president but did not tell the caucus who would the managers would be.
+In a statement, Pelosi said the House will also name impeachment managers to lead the prosecution against the president but did not say who they would be.

 The Speaker had delayed transmitting the articles in an unsuccessful attempt to force Senate Majority leader Mitch McConnell, R-Ky., to lay out the rules under which the trial will take place.